Need Help Now? Call 615-412-0172

 The Crawlspace Conditioner solution is simple, economical, and effective.

 Crawlspaces are fundamentally a bad idea, the way they are currently constructed.
 In the old days, log cabins were built on piers with a pretty much open crawlspace.
-Now we almost close them, instal plumbing and air conditioning ducts, and trap the moisture inside.
+Now we almost close them, install plumbing and air conditioning ducts, and trap the moisture inside.
+This results in mold growth, cupping wood floors, moldy smells, and sometimes structural damage.
 So what do we do with a crawlspace?

 A quote from Bruce Lee comes to mind, “No way is THE way”.
 There are many solutions, depending on your budget, your environmental goals, and the unique conditions in your crawlspace.
-Sometimes installing a high quality vapor barrier will solve the problem.
-Sometimes installing powered foundation vents will solve the problem.
-Sometimes it takes powered foundation vents but the intake air must be conditioned as it enters the crawlspace.
-Sometimes powered foundation vents are installed with the make-up air coming from the living space air via a hole in the floor.
+A guaranteed way to condition your crawlspace is installing a high quality vapor barrier will solve the problem, but it can be expensive.
+Sometimes installing powered foundation vents will solve the problem, but the intake air in Tennessee in the summer is hot and humid, which can make the humid crawlspace worse.
+Sometimes powered foundation vents are installed with the make-up air coming from the living space air via a hole in the floor, but then you are losing expensive conditioned air from your house and it may not make a big enough difference to solve the humidity problem .

 A closed system is the most controllable environment.
 A closed crawlspace system includes all solutions which have closed or non-existent foundation vents.
 The ground in most crawlspaces will allow some humidity and earth gases unless it is sealed in a vapor-proof manner.
 This includes water proof seams, a mechanically fastened wall and pier membrane, and a floor membrane which has a low enough permeance rating to prevent radon and other earth gases from penetrating.
 If a high water table is a possibility, a sump pump, positive drain and a french and/or field drain should be installed.